DN-debug/peux-os-sitebuild/src/pages/keybindings.md

   - title: XMONAD
     content: >
       The below keybindings are only specific to Xmonad.
-Only the important keybindings are included, you might have to explore the configuration a bit to get the idea .
+Only the important keybindings are included, few of the keybindings would require you to explore the configuration further.
 The general purpose keybindings such as for launching applications or menus are not included here.
     actions: []
     type: section_content
 template: advanced